piczmar/webpack-starter/README.md

  * `cheap-module-eval-source-map` The fastest way to generate a source map during build.
 The generated source map will be inlined with the same bundled JavaScript file, without column-mappings.
 As in the previous option, there are drawbacks in JavaScript execution time, so this option is not appropriate for generating production-ready bundles.

 We will updade [`webpack.config.js`](webpack.config.js) with this setting.

+## 4. Dev server
+Install dev server:
+`npm install --save-dev webpack-dev-server`
+Update [`webpack.config.js`](webpack.cofig.js) with `devserver` setting and [`package.json`](package.json) start command.

+This will allow to run public content on small node.js express application and automatically refresh page in web browser when files are updated.
+Now when you start application with `npm start` webpack server will run and print default url: `http://localhost:8080/` which you can open in browser.